-Running cybersecurity operation is like all other types of operation, organizations should strive for efficiency and effectiveness throughout the organization processes.
+Running a cybersecurity operation is like all other types of operation; entities should strive for efficiency and effectiveness throughout the entity processes.

-Operational Cybersecurity Excellence requires, leadership continuous commitment, ensuring clear goals and targets and the institutionalization of cybersecurity defender spirit across the entire organization, which can be achieved through continuous and frequent awareness and training programs, identifying the gaps and issues and fixing them proactively.
+Operational Cybersecurity Excellence requires continuous leadership commitment, ensuring clear goals and targets, and the institutionalization of cybersecurity defender spirit across the entire organization, which can be achieved through continuous and frequent awareness and training programs, identifying the gaps and issues, and fixing them proactively.